michaelpq/michaelpq.github.io/about/index.markdown

 so if you have any comments or if you want to provide any corrections that could benefit other viewers, don't hesitate as well to send patches or report issues [there](https://github.com/michaelpq/michaelpq.github.io).

+If you found that my work or this blog helped you, feed free to donate in bitcoins using **19pPKPjEwgiTr4pcd2LvKrW7nHi5pAYxPC** as address to send them.
+No Paypal please.